Whole VS Split Antler Chews – Which is Better?

-Antler chews are popular dog treats and you’ve probably seen them sold in your local pet store.
-But what exactly are antler dog chews?
+Antler chews are popular dog treats and you’ve probably seen them sold in your local pet stores.
+But what exactly are antler chews?
+Are antlers safe for dogs?
 Are they good for your dog?
 What is the difference between split and whole antler chews?

 We’re glad you asked!

-"Not all antlers are created equal, and while some chews are safe and nutritious for your furry best friend, others are bereft of any nutrients for your dog."
+"Not all antlers are the same, and while some chews are safe and nutritious for your furry best friend, others are bereft of any nutrients."

 Antler chews are exactly what they sound like.
-Made from the antlers of either deer or elk, these particular dog chews provide hours of entertainment for your dog along with nutrition, as the middle of the antler is filled with mineral-rich marrow, much like in bones.
+Made from the antlers of either deer, elk, or moose, these particular dog chews provide hours of entertainment for your dog along with nutrition, as the middle of the antler is filled with mineral-rich marrow, much like in bones.

-And don't worry, no animals are harmed when harvesting antlers.
-Each year deer and elk shed their antlers naturally, and people then go out into forests all around the country collecting them for processing.
+And don't worry, no animals are harmed when harvesting naturally shed antlers.
+Each year deer and elk shed their antlers naturally, then people go out into forests all around the country collecting them for further processing.

 Are Antler Chews Good for Your Dog?

-The quick answer is yes – the longer answer is – as long as you select the right one.
-Not all antlers are created equal, and while some chews are safe and nutritious for your furry best friend, others are bereft of any nutrients and may not be as high of quality or checked for flaws.
+Are antlers safe for dogs?
+Are deer or elk antlers good for dogs?
+The short answer is yes.
+The longer answer is – as long as you select the right one.
+Not all antlers are the same, and while some chews are safe and nutritious for your furry best friend, others are bereft of any nutrients and may not be high-quality or checked for any flaws.

 There are two common antler chews on the market - elk and deer antler chews.
-Pet Parents® only sells Grade A antlers, the highest grade of antlers available.
+Pet Parents® only sells Grade A elk and deer antlers, the highest grade of antlers available.

+Are split elk antlers safe for dogs?
+Are whole elk?
+Are deer antlers safe for dogs?
 Lower grade antlers sold by others may not go through as meticulous of an examination process.
-Our Gnawtlers® are sorted, weighed, cut, sanded, and vacuum sealed, making sure they are pawfect for your furbaby.
-Our Grade A Gnawtlers® are chosen from naturally shed antlers from the rocky mountain and heartland regions of the US and are specially chosen for their weight, density, color, and shape to ensure they are the best quality for your pup.
+There are options for whole deer, whole elk, and split elk antlers safe for dogs.
+You will want to ensure that any antler chews are Grade A and raw.
+Our Gnawtlers® are sorted, weighed, cut, sanded, and vacuum sealed, following meticulous safety standards to make sure they are perfectly safe for your furbaby.
+Our Grade A Gnawtlers® are collected from naturally shed antlers from the rocky mountain and heartland regions of the US.
+Then they are specially chosen for their weight, density, color, and shape to ensure they are the best quality for your furbaby.

-Be very wary when shopping for antler chews for your dog.
-If you see one that is marked “premium” yet is priced very low, you can almost bet your bottom dollar that it is either an overly-processed elk antler.
-Yes, premium elk and deer antlers are more expensive, and they should be.
-They are a superior choice for your dog and one that is safer and more nutritious.
+Always be very wary when shopping for antler chews for your dog.
+If you see one that is marked “premium” yet is priced very low or lacking information on sourcing, you can almost guarantee that it is an overly-processed elk antler.
+Yes, premium elk and deer antlers are slightly more expensive, but will last longer and are much safer for your dog to be chewing on.
+They are a superior choice for your dog and one that is more nutritious as well.

 Whole VS Split Antler Chews – Which is Better?